gsujata25/For_Loop_Programs_C-/README.md

 ## Files in This Repository

-* `printevennum.cpp`, 'sumevenodd.cpp', 'average.cpp', 'printhalfpyramid.cpp', 'printhalfpyramidnum.cpp' — **This is the only file you will edit.**
+* 'printevennum.cpp', 'sumevenodd.cpp', 'average.cpp', 'printhalfpyramid.cpp', 'printhalfpyramidnum.cpp' — **This is the only file you will edit.**
 * `check.sh` — Automated test script. **Do not change this file.**
 * `README.md` — Instructions. **Do not change this file.**